rdagumampan/yuniql-web/content/docs/migrate-via-docker-container.md

 +++
-title = "Migrate via Docker Container" description = "Run your database migration thru a Docker container with Yuniql runtime." bref = "Run your database migration thru a Docker container with yuniql runtime." weight = 4 draft = false toc = false
+title = "Migrate via Docker Container" description = "Run your database migration thru a Docker container with Yuniql runtime." bref = "Run your database migration thru a docker container.
+This is specially helpful on Linux environments and CI/CD pipelines running on Linux Agents as it facilitates your migration without having to worry any local installations or runtime dependencies." weight = 4 draft = false toc = false
 +++

-Run your database migration thru a docker container.
-This is specially helpful on Linux environments and CI/CD pipelines running on Linux Agents as it facilitates your migration without having to worry any local installations or runtime dependencies.

 When you run `yuniql init` command, a baseline directory structure will be created automatically.
 This includes a ready-to-use Dockerfile.